Fiscal Sponsorship

 Learn More About Fiscal Sponsorship

-For a neutral overview of the fiscal sponsorship model and why so many organizations use it, we recommend this explainer from the Johnson Center for Philanthropy.
+For more information about the fiscal sponsorship model and why so many organizations use it, we recommend this balanced overview from the Council of Nonprofits: